 Fifth & Main Townhouses

-The Fifth & Main townhouses, as part of a planned urban residential community, responds to the adjacent architecture yet establishes itself uniquely among the master planned landscape.
+The Fifth & Main townhouses, as part of a planned urban residential community, responds to the adjacent architecture yet helps establish themselves uniquely among the master-planned landscape.

 The Home Company